BootyPlatooners/CollegeMoodMeter/README.md

 * `partyingCount`: Number of occurrences in semester.
 * `partiedCount`: Number of occurrences in semester.
 * `tgifCount`: Number of occurrences in semester.
-* `bangCount`: Number of occurrences in semester.
-* `bangingCount`: Number of occurrences in semester.
-* `bangedCount`: Number of occurrences in semester.
-* `sexCount`: Number of occurrences in semester.
 * `pukeCount`: Number of occurrences in semester.
 * `pukedCount`: Number of occurrences in semester.
 * `pukingCount`: Number of occurrences in semester.